-The Firemen's Pension Fund (Pension Fund) is a pension trust fund of the City of Bloomington, Illinois.
+The Firemen's Pension Fund (Pension Fund) is a fiduciary component unit of the City of Bloomington, Illinois.
 The Pension Fund is used to account for the Firemen's Pension Plan ("the Plan"), a single-employer, defined benefit plan for sworn firefighters' personnel of the City of Bloomington ("the City").